louisunlimited/CS225-FinalProject/README.md

 ### Main

 To run our wonderful tool, make sure you first run `make` then run `./main` to run our **wonderful** CLI!
 Follow all the instructions there and you will be all set!
+By default, all the outputs will be exported to the `/buil` directory in this project, but please consult the CLI for further references.

 ### Tests